NonaSuomy/Love2LearnElmo/README.md

 https://colab.research.google.com/drive/1q1oe2zOyZp7UsB3jJiQ1IFn8z5YfjwEb

 Edit the target_word: Hey El_mo

 Hit the Play button beside the 1.

 When you think it sounds good hit steps 2 and 3 play buttons.

+Takes around 30 minutes to produce the files.

 It should download two files an ONNX file and a tflite file (The web browser may say the site is trying to send you multiple files make sure you accept it)